reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 Let us now create a route for fetching products by using a Spring bean method.
 We create Camel routes by extending the `RouteBuilder` class and overriding its `configure` method to define our routing rules in Java Domain Specific Language (DSL).

-Each of the router class is instantiated once and is registered with the `CamelContext` object.
+Each of the router classes is instantiated once and is registered with the `CamelContext` object.

 Our class containing the routing rule defined using Java Domain Specific Language (DSL) looks like this: